 Projectile weight, kg ....................... about 6,35

 Projectile initial velocity, m / s ............
 548,6

 GAU offered four Russian (Obukhovekom, Aleksandrovsky, Putilovsky and Metallic) and four foreign factories (Krupp, Shatilop-Kamantry.
 Schneidor and Maxim (England)) to supply in two years no more than a rapid-fire field system with a gun, cutting, charging box and 250 cartridges.
 Systems must meet the requirements of the Artillery Committee.

-To test the rapid-fire volitional guns, a committee was formed under the leadership of Major-General Valevachev.
+To test the rapid-fire field guns, a committee was formed under the leadership of Major General Valevachev.

 In 1897-1898 11 prototypes of 76-mm field guns of domestic and foreign factories were put at its disposal.
 After conducting preliminary tests, the commission decided to continue testing only four systems of the Schneider, Saint-Chamond, Krupp and Putilov factories.

 After lengthy testing by shooting and returning over a distance over 600 km, the Putilov plant system was recognized as the best.

 In 1899, military trials of eight gun batteries (6 on foot and 2 horse) of the Putilov factory in five military districts were launched.
 Overall, the test results were satisfactory, and 9 February 1900 was followed by the Highest Command of adopting the system and the beginning of gross production.
 The gun was named "3-inch field gun obn.1900 g."